South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Troy Stats and Trends

-- Troy's games this year have not gone over the point total yet in three opportunities.
+- Troy's games this season have not hit the over on any of three set point totals.

-- Troy is 1-0 against the spread and 2-0 overall in games when it scores more than 18.3 points.
+- When Troy scores more than 18.3 points, it is 1-0 against the spread and 2-0 overall.

-- In games that Troy churns out more than 298.8 yards, the team is 1-1 against the spread and 2-1 overall.
+- Troy is 1-1 against the spread and 2-1 overall when the team piles up more than 298.8 yards.

-- This year the Trojans have five turnovers, five fewer than the Gamecocks have takeaways (10).
+- The Trojans have turned the ball over five times, five fewer times than the Gamecocks have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.